Q: What is the Amazon Chime SDK?

 Q: How can I use the Amazon Chime SDK in my application?

-• Google Chrome (version 78 and newer), for macOS and Windows
+- Google Chrome (version 78 and newer), for macOS, Windows, Android, and Ubuntu LTS 16.04 and newer

 Q: Do I need to use the Amazon Chime application to use the Amazon Chime SDK?